AstraBert/amplipiper/README.md

 In order to inject your local file-system into a Docker container you need to mount a volume (`-v` flag), using a mapping syntax that is very simple: `/your/local/path:/docker/container/path` (this is **only an example**!
 Replace `/your/local/path` and `/docker/container/path` with actual and valid paths).

-To test AmpliPiper, you can clone this repository and then mount it inside the container as volume:
+To userdata AmpliPiper, you can clone this repository and then mount it inside the container as volume:

 ```bash
 # Clone the repository